sterzuccio/form-builder-vue3/README.md

 ### Basic Usage

 1. **Export JavaScript Code**: Select "JavaScript (Head Script)" from the export format dropdown in FormBuilder
-2. **Configure Endpoint** (Optional): Set a form endpoint URL in the JavaScript Configuration section
+2. **Configure Endpoint** (Optional): Set a form endpoint URL in the JavaScript Configuration section to load forms dynamically
 3. **Embed in HTML**: Add the generated script to your HTML page's `<head>` section
 4. **Add Container**: Include a container element where the form should appear